fabloc/email-sending-at-scale-with-gcp/README.md

 - **In-house IP evaluation** based of previous email history received **by this ISP** sent from this IP and recipients evaluations (whether the email was opened, marked as spam, etc.).
 An IP that has an history of high spam ratio will be more likely to be bounced by an ISP.
 - **[DNSBL](https://en.wikipedia.org/wiki/Domain_Name_System-based_blocklist)** mechanism which consists of curated lists of domains flagged as apt to send spams.
 Each DNSBL list has its own sets of criteria to identify spams and some are more restrictive/aggressive than others.
 Furthermore, other mechansisms like URI DNSBL can even further check for blacklisted clickable URIs inside the body of the email.
 DNSBL typical work as a reverse DNS resolution taking into input the sending IP address.
 If the resolution is successful, it means the IP is blocklisted.

+With IP reputation, variables like whether you’re using a brand new IP address, a shared IP, or a dedicated IP can have a big impact.

 IP reputation is the most energy-consuming part of the deliverability and requires on-going monitoring.
 Same as for domains, tools exist to check the reputation of an IP **TODO Provide tools examples**.

 Customers considering sending emails at scale have multiple options at hand: